The best Pokemon overall across multiple roles. They have the typing, moves, and stats to succeed as top contenders.

 - Charged Moves - Which Charged Moves the Pokemon uses most in the league and category.

-- Key Matchups - Which battles the Pokemon performs best in, weighed by the opponent's overall score.
+- Key Wins - Which battles the Pokemon performs best in, weighed by the opponent's overall score.

-- Top Counters - Which opponents perform best against the Pokemon.
+- Key Counters - Which significant opponents perform best against the Pokemon.

 Use these to see even more information about a Pokemon, which matchups it might be useful in, and what you can use to counter it.